Avondale Heights Football Club

-The Avondale Heights Football Club is part of a community sports club that operates in the suburb of Avondale Heights.
-It is located 14 km north west of Melbourne.
-The sporting club offers its community an outlet to pursue Australian football as well as cricket and netball.

-The football team plays in the Essendon District Football League.
+The Avondale Heights Football Club, nicknamed the Heights, is a community Australian football club based in the north-western Melbourne suburb of Avondale Heights that competes in the Essendon District Football League (EDFL) Division 1, a suburban football competition in metropolitan Melbourne.

+The club fields senior men’s and women’s teams, along with juniors.
+It is based at Avondale Heights (Canning Reserve), which serves as both its home ground and central training venue.

+Avondale Heights Football Club has long been part of the strong local football network in Melbourne’s north-west corridor.

+The club’s guernsey is traditionally navy blue with a white chevron.

 History

-The club was founded as a junior club in September 1965 where a small group of locals met at St James Church in Macey Street to establish a club for the youth of Avondale Heights.
+The club was founded as a junior club in September 1965, where a small group of locals met at St James Church in Macey Street to establish a club for the youth of Avondale Heights.

-The first side to represent the Avondale Heights in the Essendon District Football League was an Under 15 team in 1966.
-The average age of the team was 11 and it took six games for the first score, a behind, to be registered.
+The first side to represent Avondale Heights in the Essendon District Football League was an Under-15 team in 1966.
+The average age of the team was 11, and it took six games for the first score, a behind, to be registered.
 The team managed five goals for the season.
 It was a tough time for the committee to get the players to away games.

-In season 1967, the club fielded its first open age team with a Thirds side.
+In season 1967, the club fielded its first open-age team with a Thirds side.
 By 1972, the number of junior teams had increased to five and a senior and reserve side.